drjrm3/aided/README.md

    With an N atom molecular system, the MSDA is of size 3N x 3N.
 It represents the variance-covariance matrix of each (x, y, z) position for each atom with each other.
 That is, how does the motion of the x coordinate of Atom 1 vary with the y position of Atom 2?

-   Method 1.a calculates the dynamic electron density as a single dynamic ED as describe in [ref](TODO).
+   Method 1.a calculates the dynamic electron density as a single dynamic ED as describe in (TODO: ref).

    b. **Single WFN with MSDA matrix - nuclear motion only.**

    While 1.a uses the harmonic approximation to calculate the dynamic electron density.
-1.b uses the (TODO) approximation to assume that electrons do not adapt to the motion of the nucleus.
+1.b uses an approximation to assume that electrons do not adapt to the motion of the nucleus.
 Instead, it takes multiple a single WFN files or representations (which each describe the ED around the initial ground state geometry) and "shakes" the nuclei according to the MSDA - without adapting the ED to each new nuclear geometry.

    Method 1.b simply generates N nuclear configurations, calculates the TP for each, and then averages them together.